 • LipiFlow (IPL) is a thermal pulsation system developed to treat evaporative dry eye by unblocking the Meibomian Glands which produce the lipid (oil) layer of our tear film.

-• If you have an eyelid condition, such as out-turning lids (ectropion), your doctor may refer you to Georgia Ophthalmologists’ oculoplastic surgeon, Dr. Joseph Walrath, who specializes in plastic surgery of the eyelids.
+• If you have an eyelid condition, such as out-turning lids (ectropion), your doctor may refer you to Georgia Ophthalmologists’ oculoplastic surgeon, Dr. Eric Baylin, who specializes in plastic surgery of the eyelids.
 (In January, this will change to Dr. Kim)

 During your consultation, your surgeon will discuss which treatment option is best for you.